pkmh/hello-world/README.md

 2. [Install Git & Configure your Credentials](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 3. [Install VSCODE as an editor](https://code.visualstudio.com/)
     - Launch the app and pick a them by going to `Settings > Theme > Color Theme`.
 Personally I like "Solarized Dark"
+    - Within the app, hit `Command Shift P` to open the `"Command Palette"`.
+Type `shell command` and elect to `Install 'code' command in PATH`.
+This will enable you to launch VSCode from iTerm2 by typing `code .` or `code <path-to>/<project-name>` (Note: you will likely need to grant admin access for this)
     - Install the "GitLens" extension
     ```
         Name: GitLens — Git supercharged